thoughtspot/cs_tools/docs/cs-tools/scriptability/README.md

     *__This tool uses private API calls!__ These could change with any version update and break the provided functionality.*

-This tool allows user to simplify and automate the extract and upload (import) of ThoughtSpot TML from and to the same or different instances.
+This tool allows user to simplify and automate the extract and import of ThoughtSpot TML from and to the same or different instances.

-There are several use cases where extracting and upload TML is useful:
+There are several use cases where extracting and importing TML is useful:

 1. Extract TML for version control.
 2. Extract TML for migration to a different ThoughtSpot instance.